vkhazin/kafka-courseware/README.md

 * Process data with the consumer API
 * Define a pipeline for data processing using Streaming API
 * Leverage Connector API to integrate data streaming with existing systems
-* Deployment and Monitoring
+* Learn about Kafka Deployment and Monitoring
-* Running in Production
+* Prepare for Running Kafka in Production

 ## Prerequisites

-* Laptop with admin/root privileges to install required software
+* Laptop with SSH client to connect to remote machine(s)
 * Recent hands-on programming and/or scripting experience
 * Software development, delivery, and operational experience
 * Familiarity with software design and architecture patterns: Web, Mobile, and Message Driven

-## Course Duration

-2 days
+## Course Duration: 2 days